QuantumToolbox.jl: An efficient Julia framework for simulating open quantum systems: Time evolution solvers

 The equations now take into account also the presence of additional loss channels $\hat{C}_i$ not related to the measurement processes $\hat{S}_n$.
 The stochastic master equation can be solved using the \code{smesolve} function, which takes the same arguments as the \code{ssesolve} function, but also requires the list of collapse operators \code{c_ops}.
 Here, we consider the same system as before, but we also include the qubit decay channel $\hat{C}_1 = \sqrt{\gamma} \hat{\sigma}_-$ and cavity pure dephasing $\hat{C}_2 = \sqrt{\kappa_\varphi} \hat{a}^\dagger \hat{a}$.

-As in the previous case, it is possible to extract the expectation value $\langle \hat{X} \rangle$ and the homodyne current $J_x$ from the \code{sme_sol} object.
+As in the previous case, it is possible to extract the expectation value $\langle \hat{X} \rangle$ and the homodyne current $J_x$ from the \code{sol_sme} object.
 Also, a simpler algorithm specific for single Wiener process is used to solve the SME when the stochastic collapse operator is a single \code{QuantumObject}.
-Figure \ref{fig-sse-sme}(b) shows the time evolution of the homodyne current $J_x$ (light blue line) and the expectation value $\langle \hat{X} \rangle$ (dark blue line), averaged over 500 trajectories.
+Figure \ref{fig-sse-sme}(b) shows the time evolution of the homodyne current $J_x$ (light blue curve) and the expectation value $\langle \hat{X} \rangle$ (dark blue curve), averaged over 500 trajectories.

 Support for heterodyne detection, which involves simultaneous monitoring of two orthogonal quadratures and results in a complex-valued measurement current, is planned for future releases for both the SSE and SME solvers.
 This will further extend the package’s capabilities in simulating realistic quantum measurement scenarios and feedback schemes.